Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

  - ##### Setup Watson Speech to text service
  - ##### Setup Watson Assistant English chatbot service
  - ##### Setup Watson Text To speech service
  > TTS and Assistant are configured and used within the transcription code in transcription.py .
-I've explained every thing there
+I commented on everything there
  - ##### Configure Watson Speech API's and Watson assistant configuration to send input voice as message for chatbot
  > The Assistant will recieve a Message and send a response to TTS in the Speech To Text Stream
  #